-A homely remedy is a medication, cream or a medical wipe that can be purchased over-the-counter and does not require a prescription.
-An organisation that purchases such products are legally required to have a homely remedy policy which refers to each product they store.
+Non-prescription medication is a medication, cream or a medical wipe that can be purchased over-the-counter and does not require a prescription.
+An organisation that purchases such products are legally required to have a policy which refers to each product they store.

-All homely remedy medications will be given according to manufacturer's guidelines which cover:
+All non-prescription medications will be given according to manufacturer's guidelines which cover:

-- The medical conditions licensed to be treated by that medication; - The dose to be used; - Exclusions set out by the manufacturer; - Any drug interactions which would exclude their use.
+- The medical conditions licensed to be treated by that medication;

+- The dose to be used:

+- Exclusions set out by the manufacturer;

+• Any drug interactions which would exclude their use.